 Unfortunately, it is a common misconception that dogs only get ticks if they are unclean.
-The truth of the matter is that ticks do not care if the dog is clean or dirty they are only after the animals blood.
+The truth of the matter is that ticks do not care if the dog is clean or dirty; they are only after the animal’s blood.

 Many people look at a tick as just a small creature that will not suck enough blood from a dog to do any real damage, but it is not the loss of blood that can be detrimental to the dog’s health.
 A tick bite can bring on far more irritation and problems than merely a bite.

 Ticks carry a number of diseases.
 One of the most common is Lyme disease.
 Lyme disease comes from a tick attaching itself to an animal that is already infected with the disease and then carrying it onto a dog.
 Symptoms of Lyme disease are a rash where the tick bite occurred.
-The rash will increase in size and then you will notice a whole host of possible symptoms of the disease.
+The rash will increase in size, and then you will notice a whole host of possible symptoms of the disease.

 Ehrlichiosis attacks the blood.
 It can affect white blood cells and severe symptoms from the disease include massive weight loss, meningitis, eye enlargement, kidney failure, and respiratory problems.
 Severe cases of Ehrlichiosis can be very expensive to treat, so it is important to know the small signs before they turn into a major issue.

 Babesiosis is something that many have not heard of.
 We all know that ticks are parasites themselves, but babesiosis is minute compared to the size of a common tick.
 They are a parasite that is carried by the tick and affects the red blood cells in dogs.

 Apart from the diseases that can come from ticks and affect your dog, ticks are looking to increase their numbers.
 Female ticks are very fertile creatures and are always looking for a warm place to lay their eggs.
 A dog’s fur provides a certain level of protection for the next generation of disgusting parasites.
 A tick may not look like much, but their bodies are designed to lay thousands of eggs at a time.
-If that female tick is infected with one of the above mentioned diseases the offspring are likely infected also.
+If that female tick is infected with one of the above-mentioned diseases, the offspring are likely infected also.
 This spells very bad news for the animal the tick chooses to attach itself to and lay its eggs in.

 Prevention is Key

 Tick prevention comes in the form of collars, topical creams, oral medication, and even sprays.
-It is important to follow the directions on the package of the prevention method you choose and some of these methods can last up to 12 weeks depending on the level of protection needed for the area the pet occupies.
+It is important to follow the directions on the package of the prevention method you choose, and some of these methods can last up to 12 weeks, depending on the level of protection needed for the area the pet occupies.